aolsenjazz/mimic/README.md

 ## Device Support

 Mimic repurposes the driver files created by and for [SuperController](https://www.github.com/aolsenjazz/super-controller).
 If a device is supported, it will have a driver file there.
-Supporting more devices make this software more useful for everyone so if you are able to write drivers for your devices, please do so!
-If not, please [open a pull request](https://github.com/aolsenjazz/super-controller/pulls) and we'll work together to get your device supported.
+Supporting more devices makes this software more useful for everyone so if you are able to write drivers for your devices, please do so!
+If not, please [open a pull request](https://github.com/aolsenjazz/mimic/pulls) and we'll work together to get your device supported.

 ## Build + run locally